torvalds/linux/Documentation/gpu/drm-uapi.rst

 both sides.
 Making sure that the interface indeed covers the use-case fully leads to a few additional requirements:

-- The open-source userspace must not be a toy/test application, but the real thing.
+- The open-source userspace must yest be a toy/test application, but the real thing.
 Specifically it needs to handle all the usual error and corner cases.
   These are often the places where new uAPI falls apart and hence essential to assess the fitness of a proposed interface.